th2-net/th2-conn-generic/conn-fix/README.md

 The "Connect" component acts like a client that connects to the target system.
 The configuration type that needs to be used is - **FIX_Client**.

-This 'conn' decodes a message to send to update header.
+This 'conn' decodes the message that should be sent and updates the header.
 Full workflow is:
 1. Receives a raw message via MQ from th2.
 1. Parses the raw message to the internal format.
-1. Updates the header of the parsed message according current session state.
+1. Updates the header from the parsed message according to the current session state.
-1. Encodes the message to byte format and sends it to the remote system.
+1. Encodes the message to bytes and sends them to the remote system.

 #### Configurable parameters